 North Texas Food Bank:

-Harvest Garden is a North Texas Food Bank (NTFB) Partner because we contribute half our produce to Christian Community Action (one of the NTFB affiliates).
+Harvest Garden is a North Texas Food Bank (NTFB) Partner because we contribute half our produce to Metrocrest Services (one of the NTFB affiliates).
 We are grateful for their support and the work they do.

-In 2017, Harvest Garden donated 961 pounds organic produce to Christian Community Action’s food pantry.
-We have donated over 3,000 pounds since 2012.
+In 2021, Harvest Garden donated 1,922 pounds of fresh, organically grown produce to Metrocrest Service’s food pantry.
+We have donated over 10,000 pounds to local food pantries since 2012.